Nazeeefa/awesome-sequencing-tech-papers/README.md

 # awesome-sequencing-tech-papers

-**A collection of papers and preprints on comparison of long and/or short read sequencing technologies**
+**A collection of papers and preprints on comparison of long and/or short read sequencing technologies.
+The list also includes studies that involved use of multiple platforms.**
 |Sequencing|Technologies|For|The | Win|
 |:--:|:--:|:--:|:--:|:--:|
 |[2020](https://github.com/Nazeeefa/awesome-sequencing-tech-papers#2020)| [2019](https://github.com/Nazeeefa/awesome-sequencing-tech-papers#2019)| [2018](https://github.com/Nazeeefa/awesome-sequencing-tech-papers#2018)|[2017](https://github.com/Nazeeefa/awesome-sequencing-tech-papers#2017)|[2016](https://github.com/Nazeeefa/awesome-sequencing-tech-papers#2016)|